antnjhn/Simple-dynamic-packet-monitoring-Firewall/README.md

 ### iptables Verification

-Use `iptables -L` to check if firewall rules are applied correctly.
+Use `iptables -L` to check if firewall rules are applied correctly(FOR LINUX USERS).

 ## Contributing